Part I: Changing Self-Defeating Beliefs and Behaviors

 Belief #1: I am responsible for everybody and everything.

 No, you are not.
 You are responsible for yourself, your feelings, your choices and taking care of yourself.
-You have a responsibility for your minor children, but you do not have much control over what they do.
+You have a responsibility to your children, but you do not have much control over what they do.
 You can encourage their good behaviors and discourage their negative ones.
 Accepting your powerlessness over others will give you a tremendous sense of relief.
 You no longer have the whole world on your shoulders.
 You can free up your energy to focus on what you can control.
 You can control your own recovery.

 Belief #2: I can fix other adults, if I just care about them enough.

-Belief #3: I cannot ever trust another person, they might hurt me, and I won’t survive.
+Belief #3: I cannot ever trust another person; they might hurt me, and I won’t survive.

 Belief #4: My needs are not important, and I should not spend time taking care of myself.